 - 91.9% of patients agreed that text updates helped them avoid contacting the office

 Ultimately, the study concluded that text messaging updates are an alternative way to proactively communicate with patients and also help streamline clinical or administrative workflows.

 Who’s Reading Texts?

 Yes, SMS has emerged as the preferred method of communication in our personal lives, but it’s no surprise to find SMS gaining traction for professional interactions as well.
 While faxes and pagers were previously mainstays of healthcare engagement, texting is rapidly becoming the norm rather than the exception.
-So, you may be wondering – what are some advantages to improved communication via SMS in healthcare?
+So, you may be wondering: What are some advantages to using SMS in healthcare?

 - Providers can text appointment reminders to patients, which can drastically reduce no-shows and allow patients to cancel or change appointments via SMS.

 - Patients can be advised of visit and office delays, reducing their wait times.

 - Pharmacies can notify patients of prescription status, ensuring people receive needed medications in a timely manner and reducing the number of prescriptions left uncollected.